 The Supply Detachment was replaced in July 1993 with a more substantial 43-strong Supply Platoon.
-Due to the deteriorating security situation, it included an infantry section from 1 RNZIR.
+Due to the deteriorating security situation, it included an infantry section from 1 RNZIR, which marked the first deployment of Kiwi combat troops since the Vietnam War.
 This Platoon witnessed the Battle of Mogadishu unfold including the events of the infamous Black Hawk Down incident.

 A second Supply Platoon rotated in January 1994.
 This platoon was present for the draw-down and withdrawal of all of the western forces which were completed by 30 March 1994, which then left the New Zealand platoon, Australian MOVCON, Air Traffic Controllers and ASASR troop and the Irish Transport Company as the few western contingents remaining in Somalia.

 The purpose of the New Zealand Supply units was the provision of supplies to the UN Force.
 To facilitate this, a section was situated at the Port of Mogadishu working with the Catering, and food supply contractor to the UN, Morris Catering, and a section was located at the Airport where a warehouse was maintained holding general stores.